On the metric mean dimensions of saturated sets: Preliminaries

-Given a subset of phase space, it is not easy to calculate its precise Bowen and packing metric mean dimensions.
-However, in the multifractal analysis of dynamical systems the \emph{Entropy Distribution Principles} allow us to get a lower bound for $\epsilon$-Bowen and $\epsilon$-packing topological entropies of certain fractal-like sets.
-Consequently, the powerful tool yields the lower bounds of metric mean dimension of the fractal-like sets. $\epsilon$-Bowen and packing topological entropies of Entropy Distribution Principles are stated as follows:
+Given a certain subset of phase space, in general it is not easy to calculate its precise Bowen and packing metric mean dimensions.
+The \emph{Entropy Distribution Principles} allow us to get a lower bound for $\epsilon$-Bowen and $\epsilon$-packing topological entropies of certain fractal-like sets, and hence yields the lower bounds of metric mean dimension of the fractal-like sets.